jsmoriss/wp-file-get-contents/readme.txt

 = Need a Boost to your Social and Search Ranking? =

-Check out [the WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) to rank higher and improve click-through-rates by presenting your content at its best on social sites and in search results - no matter how URLs are shared, re-shared, messaged, posted, embedded, or crawled.
+Check out [the WPSSO Core plugin](https://wordpress.org/plugins/wpsso/) to rank higher and improve click through rates by presenting your content at its best on social sites and in search results - no matter how URLs are shared, re-shared, messaged, posted, embedded, or crawled.

 == Installation ==